 Once again, after a few weeks of setting up the new Breastfeeding Basics page, Facebook has disabled my account, this time for 30 days, but there is no reason to think that they will reinstate it after that time.

 After this second attack on breastfeeding photos, I have come to the conclusion that if I have a Facebook page, I not only can’t post pictures of women’s breasts, even in the context of showing the difference between breast cancer and mastitis, but I can’t even post a picture of me with a baby in my lap, apparently because someone out there doesn’t like the IDEA of a woman nursing a toddler, especially if she’s pregnant.

 As an IBCLC and health professional, I am being denied the opportunity to inform and educate breastfeeding moms via Facebook.
-I can’t post pix of what IBC (Inflammatory Breast Cancer) looks like, compared to mastitis, in spite of the fact that it might save the life of one of the 850 million members of Facebook.
+I can’t post pix of what IBC (Inflammatory Breast Cancer) looks like, compared to mastitis, in spite of the fact that it might save the life of one of the billion members of Facebook.